 Each Team may have one or two Oralist(s) to present during the Moot.
-Each Team is granted a total forty minutes, including i) introducing the Team Members as well as the time allocation within five minutes; ii) presenting their pleadings; iii) responding to the Judges; and iv) conducting rebuttal/surrebuttal.
+Each Team is granted a total of 40 minutes, including i) introducing the Team Members as well as the time allocation within five minutes; ii) presenting their pleadings; iii) responding to the Judges; and iv) conducting rebuttal/surrebuttal.
+Teams may freely allocate oral argument time among their Oralists within the total time granted.